Award Winning Accommodation Experience in between Albany and Denmark WA

 Personally: we met in Switzerland in 1981, (David was a tour guide in Europe, Gaynor was a passenger on a tour of western Europe).
 We married in 1982, lived in Beckenham and then Darlington - Perth.
 David worked in the hospitality & wine industry, Gaynor worked in the Insurance, Banking and Marketing industry.
 We had no children other than 2 of the four footed variety - "The Bears" - brothers Teddy and Trapper - both Bearded Collies who were with us for 14 years before we lost Teddy to cancer in 2008, and Trapper to old age in 2010 (see below)

-David's family live in Derbyshire UK and Gaynor's family are spread between Yallingup - WA, Melbourne - Vic and Cheshire UK.
+David's family live in Derbyshire UK and Gaynor's family are spread between Yallingup - WA and Cheshire UK.
 With family and friends all over the world, we travel as often as we can and always bring home new ideas every time.
 Together we have spent holidays throughout most of Europe - France, Italy, Germany, Belgium, Austria, Switzerland, Holland, UK, Ireland, Portugal, Spain, Czech Republic, Hungary, Poland, Slovenia; Morocco (Casablanca is David's favourite movie of all time); Mauritius; Asia - Thailand, Malaysia, Indonesia (Bali & Lombok many times), Singapore, Hong Kong; New Zealand; Vanuatu and most of Australia.
+We spent 10 months away in 2017 circumnavigating Australia in our caravan and only just scratched the surface!
 Still on the "to see before we die list" is India, Peru, St Petersburg, South Africa, Egypt, Canada, Antarctic and then ........

 Want to know more - have a look at this article which appeared in The Sunday Times Newspaper on 23rd March, 2007.
 Click here to read the review.